Why study this course at Dundee?

 You do not need any advanced mathematics or prior programming knowledge to take this course.

-We know how important it is to be at the leading edge of computing and so you will learn from research-active staff of Computing.
+We know how important it is to be at the leading edge of computing and so you will learn from research-active staff.
 Leading researchers teach from your first year through to your final year.
 Our small classes mean that we really get to know you, making for an informal and supportive community.

 Industrial collaboration is part of our ethos too, so we regularly include guest experts from industry.